ayulockin/DataAugmentationTF/README.md

 ## Result

-Check out the linked [report](https://app.wandb.ai/authors/tfaugmentation/reports/Modern-Data-Augmentation-Techniques-for-Computer-Vision--VmlldzoxNDA2NTc) for,
+Check out the linked [report](https://app.wandb.ai/authors/tfaugmentation/reports/Modern-Data-Augmentation-Techniques-for-Computer-Vision--VmlldzoxNDA2NTc) for:

 * The comparative study of these augmentation techniques.
 * Augmentation implementations.